-- When your provider wants to visit with you before refilling a prescription. - Counseling services. - Following up from an in-person visit. - When you have routine medical questions. - If you are quarantined or practicing social distancing due to illness. - If you are not sure if you need to go into the clinic or office.
+- When your provider wants to visit with you before refilling a prescription. - Counseling services. - Following up from an in-person visit. - When you have routine medical questions. - If you are quarantined or practicing social distancing due to illness. - If you are temporarily away from home and cannot meet with your doctor in person. - If you are not sure if you need to go into the clinic or office.

 Telehealth is not recommended for emergencies.
 If you feel like your life is in danger, please call 911 or go to the nearest emergency room.
-See page 64 for a list of hospitals with emergency rooms.
+See page 70 for a list of hospitals with emergency rooms.